Loliwe/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - Charlotte
 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [December 6, Wednesday, 2017].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Practiced using GitHub.
+Did my first Hello World Project, with the making of a repository, a new branch, a commit, a pull request, a merge request..!

 ### R1D2